 There is a risk that programs like NAB Rewards can devalue too – they are able to change their transfer rates to their partners.
 But generally, across most banks and bank rewards programs, these changes happen infrequently, and with notice to customers.

-NAB Rewards partners with Velocity Frequent Flyer, Cathay Pacific’s Asia Miles and Air NZ Airpoints and you can transfer NAB Rewards points to Velocity at a rate of 1 NAB Rewards points = 0.5 Velocity point, or to Asia Miles at 1 NAB Rewards point = 0.33 Asia Miles.
+NAB Rewards partners with Velocity Frequent Flyer, Cathay Pacific Asia Miles, Singapore Airlines KrisFlyer miles and Air NZ Airpoints and you can transfer NAB Rewards points to Velocity at a rate of 1 NAB Rewards points = 0.5 Velocity point, or to Asia Miles and KrisFlyer miles at 1 NAB Rewards point = 0.33 Asia Miles or KrisFlyer miles.

 The NAB Rewards Visa has a standard annual fee of $95.
 The card should appeal to those who want a low annual fee credit card but also want the ability to earn some points with a number of partners and redemption options offered by the NAB Rewards program, or those who need a Visa to be able to ensure they are earning points for as many transactions as possible.

 |Points earned from spend||0.75 NAB Rewards point per $1 on everyday spend

 1.5 NAB Rewards points per $1 spend in major department and hardware stores

 2.25 NAB Rewards points per $1 spend overseas

 The points earn rates on the NAB Rewards Visa are low, with NAB seemingly factoring in the latest round of legislation changes made by the RBA to limit the amount of revenue banks can earn from interchange fees they charge retailers for accepting credit cards – which is, in turn, reduces the amount of points on offer from a number of rewards cards.